-- 1. Submit technical paper committee form to the Graduate School by the end of the second semester. - 2.
-Satisfactory completion of all RA/TA assignments every semester.
+- 1. Submit advisory committee form to the graduate program coordinator and the graduate program administrator before the end of the second semester. - 2.
+Satisfactory completion of all RA assignments every semester.

 Sample of First Fall Semester M.A.B.
 Courses